dazinator/Changify/README.md

 You should keep a reference to this `IDisposable` alive somewhere in your application (probably alongside the token producer itself is best), as it represents the lifetime of the producer that you built.
 In the example above, this `IDisposable` does precisely nothing when disposed..
-However in more advanced scenarios like the ones shown below, some sources of change that you tilise with the builder, may come with their own `IDisposable`s that need to be disposed of when you are no longer interested in them.
+However in more advanced scenarios like the ones shown below, disposing of this ensures that any necessary cleanup is done, for example detaching event handlers etc.
-For example, if you include an event handler, then the handler should be removed from the event when it is no longer required.
-Disposing of this `producerLifetime` will ensure any necessary cleanup like this is done.

-## What else can I do
+## Other types of triggers?

-The builder has other methods to incorporate signals from other sources common in applications.
+The builder has other methods to incorporate signals from other sources.

+It's worth mentioning that most of the api's have a "deferred" flavour.

+- Deferred: The callback you supply won't be executed until the very first token is consumed.

+i.e the logic is deferred until first use of a token.

+If you don't use the `deferred` version of the api, then the callback you supply is executed immediately instead of inline with consumption of the first token.

 Skip to the bottom to see an example of the entire api surface so far.

-1. Include your own custom change tokens from somewhere.
+1. Include a producer of your own custom change tokens.

 ```csharp
  .Include(()=>new MyCustomChangeToken())

 ```

-2. Include a producer of cancellation tokens:
+2. Include a producer of cancellation tokens.
+These are converted to change tokens and signalled when the cancellation token is cancelled.

 ```csharp
 .IncludeCancellationTokens(()=>new CancellationToken())
 ```

-When such `CancellationToken`s are signalled.. you guessed it.

 3. Include a deferred trigger.

-A deffered trigger is similar to a normal trigger - i.e a callback that you use to invalidate change tokens, however it isn't supplied to you until the first change token is consumed by some consumer.
-This lets you defer any logic that excercises the trigger until a change token is actually in play.

 ```csharp
  .IncludeDeferredTrigger((trigger) => trigger.Invoke()) // callback invoked to supply you a trigger once the first token is consumed.
 Note: logic here is synchronous and so will blocks the caller requesting the very first token so be snappy.